abstractinfrastructure/k8s-intro-tutorials/core/README.md

 $ kubectl describe service nodeport
 ```

-3) Use the `minikube service` command to open the newly exposed `nodeport` Service in a browser.
+3) Run the below command to get the Kind Cluster's IP address and visit it in a browser.
 ```
-$ minikube service -n dev nodeport
+$ echo $(docker inspect -f '{{.NetworkSettings.Networks.kind.IPAddress}}' kind-control-plane):32410
 ```

 4) Lastly, verify that the generated DNS record has been created for the Service by using nslookup within